-The evidence indicates that, on average, pupils make two additional months' progress per year from extended school time and in particular through the targeted use of before and after school programmes.
-There is some evidence that disadvantaged pupils benefit more, making closer to three months’ additional progress.
+The evidence indicates that, on average, learners make two additional months' progress per year from extended school time and in particular through the targeted use of before and after school programmes.
+There is some evidence that disadvantaged learners benefit more, making closer to three months’ additional progress.
 There are also often wider benefits for low-income students, such as increased attendance at school, improved behaviour, and better relationships with peers.

 The evidence is moderately secure.
 Decisions to lengthen the school year or school day are often one component of wider approaches to school reform.
 This makes attributing any learning gains to the additional time itself difficult.
 Gains are not consistent across studies, indicating that additional time alone is not enough — it must be used effectively.
 Discrete or targeted programmes are more likely to have been evaluated robustly than other ways of extending learning time, and even here there is substantial variation in impact.

-Most of the evaluations of extended school time come from the USA, where enthusiasm for extended school time has outpaced the research base, indicating the need for more rigorous evaluations with outcome measures that demonstrate impact on learning.
+Most of the evaluations of extending school time come from the USA.
+The reviews all note the need for more rigorous evaluations with outcome measures that demonstrate direct impact on learning.
 Evidence from the UK is relatively scarce.

 Planning to get the most from the extra time is important.
-It should meet pupils’ needs and build on their capabilities.
+It should meet learners’ needs and build on their capabilities.

 After school programmes with a clear structure, a strong link to the curriculum, and well-qualified and well-trained staff are more clearly linked to academic benefits than other types of extended hours provision.

 After school programmes could give the opportunity to carry out some more intensive tuition (see entries for one to one or small group tuition).

 Have you explored how the quality of teaching and learning during school time can be improved?
-It might be cheaper and more efficient to attempt to use existing time more effectively before considering extending the school day.
+It might be cheaper and more efficient to try introducing more evidence-based programmes or practices into the existing school day first.